rdeioris/glTFRuntime-docs/README.md

 # Features

-* Allows to load Static Meshes, Skeletal Meshes, Animations, Hierarchies, Materials and Textures from glTF 2.0 Embedded files.
+* Allows to load Static Meshes, Skeletal Meshes, Animations, Hierarchies, Materials and Textures from glTF 2.0 Embedded (.gltf) or Binary (.glb) files.
 * Assets can be loaded on the fly both in PIE and Packaged Games.
 * Assets can be loaded from the filesystem, http servers or raw json strings.
 * Supports generating ad-hoc Skeletons or reusing already existing ones (a gltf Exporter for Skeletons is included too)